nannaphatjun-coder/Multi-Tab_Health_Calculator_final/README.md

 A user-friendly, all-in-one web application designed to help you track and manage key aspects of your health and fitness journey.
 This tool is built using Python and the Gradio library to provide a clean, interactive, multi-tab interface.

+An interactive health application for calculating BMI and tracking daily calories, created by Nannaphat Juntasaro 6813373 and Prawichta Saesow 6813378.

 ## ✨ Features